muratk3n/thirdwave/en/README.md

 ---

 This dev board is fantastic.
-I am looking looking at an insanely realistic simulation.
+I am looking at an insanely realistic simulation.

 ---